zedlopez/inf7/README.md

 and which is used depends on whether you specify --release.

 There's an important difference between how i6flags and i7flags work. i7flags is additive, but if you specify i6flags you must specify all the i6flags you want to apply to the run: what you specify _replaces_ the defaults.
+Note that you really don't want to use ~D in i6flagstest and you really, really don't want to use -D or -S in i6flagsrelease, but inf7 won't stop you if that's what you ask for.

 ### Compiling without a project